agilesix/AgileSix.com/src/pages/index.md

 ---
 templateKey: index
-title: We’re a full-spectrum digital services company.
+title: We've got your six
 ---

 And we’re building a better, citizen-centered government.